casetagram/casetagram-ios-sdk/README.md

-Casetagram iOS SDK
+Casetify, formerly Casetagram iOS SDK
 ==================

-Casetagram is a social design service where you can create custom tech cases by using your Instagram, Facebook and directly uploaded photos.
+Casetify, formerly Casetagram is a social design service where you can create custom tech cases by using your Instagram, Facebook and directly uploaded photos.
 We turn your designs into high quality cases with our patent pending technology, then we print it and ship it to you.

-The Casetagram iOS SDK is a static framework that can be integrated into your iOS apps easily, adding the ability of making custom cases in just a few minutes.
+The Casetify, formerly Casetagram iOS SDK is a static framework that can be integrated into your iOS apps easily, adding the ability of making custom cases in just a few minutes.

 Add the SDK to your Xcode project
 ---------------------------------

-1. Drag both `CasetagramSDK.framework` and `CasetagramSDK.bundle` to your project.
+1. Drag both `CasetifySDK.framework` and `CasetifySDK.bundle` to your project.
 	![sdkinstall_step1.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step1.png)
 	![sdkinstall_step2.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step2.png)

-2. Verify that `CasetagramSDK.framework` appears in the "Link Binary With Libraries" section in your target's Build Phases.
-If it does not, you can add it by dragging the `CasetagramSDK.framework` from your Project Navigator to the "Link Binary With Libraries" section.
+2. Verify that `CasetifySDK.framework` appears in the "Link Binary With Libraries" section in your target's Build Phases.
+If it does not, you can add it by dragging the `CasetifySDK.framework` from your Project Navigator to the "Link Binary With Libraries" section.

-3. Verify that `CasetagramSDK.bundle` appears in the "Copy Bundle Resources" section in your target's Build Phases.
-If it does not, you can add it by dragging the `CasetagramSDK.bundle` from your Project Navigator to the "Copy Bundle Resources" section.
+3. Verify that `CasetifySDK.bundle` appears in the "Copy Bundle Resources" section in your target's Build Phases.
+If it does not, you can add it by dragging the `CasetifySDK.bundle` from your Project Navigator to the "Copy Bundle Resources" section.
 	![sdkinstall_step3.png](http://casetagram.github.io/casetagram-ios-sdk/images/sdkinstall_step3.png)

 4. Under the "Link Binary With Libraries" section in your target's Build Phases, press the plus (+) button.
 Add the following system frameworks: